alchon/-2017-Web_App-Project/README.md

 - Search restaurants based on name or category.
 - Find nearby restaurants based on my location.
 - Find restaurants based on category.
-- You can get recommended restaurants by lottery.
+- You can get recommended restaurants by drawing lots.
 - Restaurants world cup.

 ## Execute